aliaisse/aliaisse.github.io/index.md

       </p>

       <p>
-        I hold MA in Public Affairs from Princeton University, an MA in Political Science from the University of Chicago as a Maroon Scholar, an MS in City and Regional Planning with Highest Distinction from The Ohio State University, and a BA in Political Science from the University of Texas San Antonio where I participated in Model United Stations and other distinguished academic programs.
-For more information about my research, teaching, or sercive, please do not hesitate to contact me.
+        I hold MA in Public Affairs from Princeton University, an MA in Political Science from the University of Chicago as a Maroon Scholar, an MS in City and Regional Planning with <em>Distinction<em> from The Ohio State University, and a BA in Political Science from the University of Texas San Antonio where I participated in Model United Stations and other distinguished academic programs.
+For more information about my research, teaching, or service, please do not hesitate to contact me
       </p>

       <p style="text-align:center;">